jphall663/gwsb_caio/README.md

   * You write the code and have AI write the tests and documentation.

 * **Understand when to use other types of AI ...**
-  * Use statistics and ML for data analysis and direct decision-making.
+  * Use optimization, statistics and ML for data analysis and direct decision-making.
   * Use real-time sensor networks for real-time info (maps, weather, etc.).
   * Use credible search for factual information retrieval (Kagi, Wayback Machine, Google Scholar).